khalid-raza03/Daily-task-manager/README.md

 # Daily task manager

-A React application for managing your daily task, just add the task manage it and delete as per requirement.
+A React application for managing your daily task, add, search or remove your tasks at one place  as per requirement.

 ## Features
 - Add, edit, and delete tasks